shiningsunnyday/polymer_walk/rebuttal_1.md

 | Expert                            | (329, 37273) | (407, 23145) | N/A        |
 | Heuristic                         | (208, 16880) | (279, 37968) | (90, 4095) |

-In the above table, we show the number of fragments and number of edges in the grammar created from our implemented strategies.
+In the above table, we show the number of fragments and number of edges in the grammar from respective strategies.
 We notice that strategies 1 and 2 create more fragments, but not necessarily more edges (transition rules).
 This is due to the expert-defined context usually being more specific, so despite a higher number of fragments, fewer pairs of fragments may get matched.

 | Ablation/Dataset        |          HOPV          |                        |                       |                       | PTC                  |                      |                     |                     | Group Contribution     |                        |                       |                       |
 |-------------------------|:----------------------:|:----------------------:|:---------------------:|:---------------------:|----------------------|----------------------|---------------------|---------------------|------------------------|------------------------|-----------------------|-----------------------|